 The Wrap Up

 Employers and consultants can embrace the gig economy as a way of bringing highly skilled independent contractors to craft and support new business structures.
 In this way, we can create new jobs and prospects.
-The latest trends indicate that we need to integrate learning in our daily lives and let go of both the traditional and conventional approaches to freelancing as an essential paradigm shift of the 2020 gig economy.
+The latest trends indicate that we need to integrate learning into our daily lives and let go of both the traditional and conventional approaches to freelancing as an essential paradigm shift of the 2020 gig economy.

 Bawabba is one of the leading freelancing platforms in the United Arab Emirates seeking to reduce the over-reliance on expatriates.
 Most SMEs are already hiring qualified out-of-house workers from our online network.
 Signing up as one of the freelancers in the UAE with us comes with plenty of benefits, including no payments, subscription fees, or intermediaries.